 As regulators introduce new rules and regulations for fintech firms, we will see greater demand for risk managers and compliance professionals to ensure adherence to new guidelines.

-FRM – Financial Risk manager Certification Examination Review Programme offered by KMDC, which is a examination preparatory programme, will help you in better preparation for FRM Level 1 and Level 2 examination and achieving your goal in becoming a Certified Financial Risk Manager.
+GARP FRM – Financial Risk Manager Certification Examination Review Workshop offered by KMDC, which is a examination preparatory programme, will help you in better preparation for FRM Level 1 and Level 2 examination and achieving your goal in becoming a Certified Financial Risk Manager.

-The Financial Risk Manager (FRM®) is the internationally recognised certification program offered by the Global Association of Risk Professionals (GARP).
+The Financial Risk Manager (FRM®) certification is the premier designation for professionals who manage risk.
+FRM® is the internationally recognised and locally applicable certification program offered by the Global Association of Risk Professionals (GARP).
 It is the world’s most highly respected, widely recognized certification for financial risk management.
 FRM® certification sets you apart in the global marketplace and helps you move ahead.

 To be awarded the FRM® designation, candidates must complete a challenging two-part, practice-oriented examination which assesses a candidate’s ability to manage and measure the most current real-world risk issues.